 We are in the middle of our 5 week west coast trip (#WCoast14) and we are daily assessing the cost of having to go home early.
 Of course, we didn’t buy “no reason” insurance this time!
 A good friend had emergency surgery and didn’t tell us until it was all done – they didn’t want us to rush back.
 In assessing the root cause, they have found cancer.
 It took us several calls to get a sense of the urgency (our first contact proved to be grossly unreliable) and we have been assured that an immediate return is not needed.
 We will go home when needed, regardless of cost, but had we paid the cost of travel cancellation insurance it would have eliminated additional stress.

 We are now starting planning for our 10 weeks in Europe in September.
 Before we hit “buy” for our first big cost we will buy travel cancellation insurance “for any reason”.
+When out on our next trip we will also take into consideration other types of insurance we may need to get, say if we hire a van to travel around in we would definitely need it for that.
+I know Money Expert’s website is great for that kind of cover, but I’ll have to look somewhere more local to my location.
 Our reasons for wanting to go home should not be limited!